CONFIG

 TUI

 alpi's TUI is built on Textual — a full widget-based framework with streaming, focus management, scroll anchoring, and responsive layout.
-It's the primary surface (not a fallback); gateway and schedule processes inherit the same engine behind the scenes but render through their own channel (chat message, log file).
+It's the primary surface (not a fallback); schedule processes inherit the same engine behind the scenes but render through their own channel (log file).

 Design choices worth knowing before tweaking config: